nfepb/CI-PP5-eCommerce-Tourbillon/README.md

 * The navigation bar appears on every page so users can easily navigate through the site
 * Navigation bar has links for 'Home', 'All Products', 'Categories', 'Gender', 'More' and icons for account and bag, along with a search bar.
+* The navbar is fully responsive, collapsing into a hamburger menu for medium and small screen size
 ![Navbar](docs/features/navbar.png)

 ### Footer